Photo credit: Jim Williams

 State of the Prairies

 Conservation practitioners in the Prairie Pothole Region (PPR) have practiced landscape level planning and conservation for over 20 years.
-A recent publication in the Wildlife Society Bulletin by PPJV partners assessed the attainability of landscape level conservation goals in the U.S. PPR.
-This assessment comprehensively summarizes information on status, trends, and potential future conditions of grasslands and wetlands, land stressors, and conservation protection.
+PPJV partners assessed the attainability of landscape level conservation goals in the U.S. PPR.
+Their assessment, published in the Wildlife Society Bulletin in 2013, comprehensively summarized information on status, trends, and potential future conditions of grasslands and wetlands, land stressors, and conservation protection.

 Even though this approach may be difficult to accept, it may prove the most strategic.
-If we fall short on habitat protection, because loss rates exceed conservation rates, we certainly want the opportunity to choose which landscapes we invest in.
+If we fall short on habitat protection because loss rates exceed conservation rates, we certainly want the opportunity to choose which landscapes we invest in.